 Volunteer work in Africa will take you to our base in Kokrobite, near the city of Accra.
 Here, volunteer programs focus on community and economic development.
 This might involve skills development workshops to help women on their journey of self-empowerment, or teaching programs that increase educational capacity in the region and contribute to the employability of local participants.

 No matter the program focus, these types of volunteer programs in Africa contribute to community development in Ghana, and make a positive impact that’s relevant to the African context.

 South Africa is situated at the southernmost tip of the African continent.
 Here you’ll get to experience rugged mountain terrains, and a long coastline of sandy beaches that is lapped by the waters of the warm Indian Ocean on one side and the cold Atlantic Ocean on the other.

 There are a wide variety of Africa volunteer programs to get involved in if you’re eager to travel to South Africa.
-Volunteer jobs in Africa could take you to the capital city of Cape Town, or the less-populated province of Limpopo.
-These two locations offer programs in teaching and community development, public health, women’s empowerment, wildlife conservation, bird research, and even sports volunteering.
+Volunteer jobs in Africa could take you to the capital city of Cape Town, or the less-populated Greater Kruger region in the province of Limpopo.
+These two locations offer programs in teaching and community development, public health, women’s empowerment, wildlife conservation, and even sports volunteering.

 When you volunteer in Cape Town you’ll experience myriad cultures, since this city is home to one of the most culturally-varied populations in the world.
 Our volunteer base is situated in Gordon’s Bay, a town laid out along the coastline of the Atlantic Ocean.
 From here you could spot fine-leafed fynbos flora, the craggy flat-top of Table Mountain, and even take a trip to the southernmost tip of Africa, where the Indian and Atlantic Oceans meet.